MillionaireDiogo/breach-zone/README.md

 ---

-## What is in this repository
-vaultcloud/
-├── app/
-│   ├── app.py              # Flask API — the application you are securing
-│   ├── requirements.txt    # Dependencies (some with known CVEs)
-│   └── Dockerfile          # Container definition
-├── infra/
-│   └── breach-zone/
-│       └── main.tf         # The current AWS infrastructure — do not apply this
-├── configs/
-│   ├── .env                # Environment variables (should not be here) │   └── aws-credentials-template.txt
-├── .github/
-│   └── workflows/
-│       └── deploy.yml      # Current CI/CD pipeline
-├── docker-compose.yml      # Run the app locally
-├── docs/
-│   ├── ops-incident-log.txt   # 5 months of operational history
-│   └── DAY-1-CHECKLIST.md     # Where you start
-└── .gitignore              # Note what is and isn't being ignored

----

 ## What each file is and what is wrong with it

 **The app** (`app/app.py`) is a fintech API with five deliberate security problems: a SQL injection on the accounts endpoint, a `/debug/config` route returning live credentials and all environment variables, a `/debug/sql` route accepting raw SQL queries, plaintext password comparison on login, and an admin endpoint returning passwords and API keys to anyone with the hardcoded token.
 It runs locally with `docker-compose up` in under two minutes.

-**The Terraform** (`infra/breach-zone/main.tf`) is the Breach Zone in infrastructure form — AdministratorAccess on both the EC2 role and the Lambda role, hardcoded AWS keys in the provider block, database in a public subnet with encryption off and backups at zero days, 0.0.0.0/0 on all ports for all security groups, four SSM parameters all stored as plaintext String not SecureString, and a public-read S3 bucket for both uploads and logs.
+**The Terraform** (`infra/breach-zone/main.tf`) is the Breach Zone in infrastructure form.
+AdministratorAccess on both the EC2 role and the Lambda role, hardcoded AWS keys in the provider block, database in a public subnet with encryption off and backups at zero days, 0.0.0.0/0 on all ports for all security groups, four SSM parameters all stored as plaintext String not SecureString, and a public-read S3 bucket for both uploads and logs.

 **The ops log** (`docs/ops-incident-log.txt`) is the most important file.
 It tells the story of a crypto miner running on the account for days, a Stripe live key exposed through the debug endpoint and never rotated, 6 weeks of transaction data lost because backups were manual, and GuardDuty findings being dismissed as "probably false positives."
 Every entry maps directly to a deliverable in the project.

-**The Day 1 checklist** (`docs/DAY-1-CHECKLIST.md`) gives them six structured steps — run the app, do the secrets sweep, IAM audit, Prowler baseline, Trivy scan, network exposure map — with exact commands for each.
+**The Day 1 checklist** (`docs/DAY-1-CHECKLIST.md`) gives them six structured steps, run the app, do the secrets sweep, IAM audit, Prowler baseline, Trivy scan, network exposure map — with exact commands for each.
 They cannot start remediating until all six are done.
 That is the rule enforced in the checklist itself.

 ---